 There’s still a lot we don’t know about probiotics, but what we do know is that the research so far has been delivering promising results.
-The term “probiotics” can be translated into “for life”, which makes sense when you refer to how the World Health Organization defines this popular supplement.
+The term “probiotics” translates into “for life”.
+This makes sense when you refer to how the World Health Organization defines this popular supplement.
 The WHO defines probiotics as “live microorganisms, which, when administered in adequate amounts, confer a health benefit on the host”.
 To sum that up, probiotics are live bacteria that help to keep us healthy.
 But let’s delve into that a little more.

 Our bodies are inhabited by trillions of bacteria called the human microbiome (and they’re not even paying rent!).
 Our bodies contain both good and bad bacteria, but probiotics help us grow more of the good kind and prevent bad bacteria from overpopulating.
 That’s a lot of bacteria, and it actually takes up about 4 pounds of your body weight!
 But, we’re lucky those good bacteria are there and it’s super important to ensure they stay in good supply.
 Why?
 Well, when your digestive system finds it hard to digest specific foods, your microbes will help out.
 They also play a massive role in supporting a healthy immune system and producing essential vitamins in your body.

-In the past 10 years or so, more and more studies have been done to investigate the role of gut bacteria in a number of diseases from IBS to mental health issues.
+Many studies have investigated the role of gut bacteria in a number of diseases including IBS and mental health issues.
 The results of these studies suggest that we need to manage our microbiome in order to maintain optimal health, however many of us are lacking in these essential microorganisms because of our modern processed food diets, stress, and antibiotic usage.
 This has led to an influx of probiotic supplements and the welcome promotion of a diet that includes more probiotic-rich foods.
-In fact, probiotics are so popular right now that global sales have reached over $40 billion in 2019 and they are expected to continue to grow.
+Probiotics are so popular now that global sales have reached over $40 billion in 2019 .
+These sales expected to continue to grow.

 Let’s look at some key cases where probiotics have proven to be beneficial.